MBB-team/VBA-toolbox/_wiki/statistical-models.md

 # Classical GLM data analysis

-The general linear model (GLM) is a statistical linear model.
-The GLM incorporates a number of different statistical models: ANOVA, ANCOVA, MANOVA, MANCOVA, ordinary linear regression, t-test and F-test.
-It is a generalization of multiple linear regression model to the case of more than one dependent variable.
+The [**general linear model**](https://en.wikipedia.org/wiki/General_linear_model) (GLM) is a statistical linear model that relates a dependent variable $$y$$ to a linear combination of dependent variables as follows:

+$$ y = X \beta + e $$

+where $$e$$ are model residuals, $$\beta$$ are unknown regresion coefficients and $$X$$ is the so-called design matrix.
+GLMs of this sort are equivalent to so-called "multiple regression models", and typical questions of interest can be framed in terms of a [**contrast**](https://en.wikipedia.org/wiki/Contrast_(statistics)) of dependent variables.
+Inference on such contrasts in the context of a GLM is very general, and grand-fathers most classical statistical approaches, including ANOVA, ANCOVA, MANOVA, MANCOVA, ordinary linear regression, t-test and F-test.

 The following script demonstrates VBA's GLM classical test functionality:

 ```matlab
 X  = randn(32, 4)  ;